 Let’s take a look at the five most common reasons why underwriters may decline your application or place you in a higher rate class.

-You have a health specific condition
+1. You have a significant health condition.

-There are several health conditions that can potentially raise red flags to insurance companies and cause denied life insurance status.
+There are several health conditions that carry high risk for the life insurance company..
 Having one of these conditions doesn’t necessarily mean you will be declined, but it could result in higher premiums.

 - Heart Disease

 - Kidney Disease

 For some, going to work every day is hazardous.
 Life insurance companies may look at your occupation and deem you high risk.
 It’s possible to be declined for life insurance because of your line of work.

 According to Business Insider, here are the 10 most dangerous jobs: